alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 anybody whose primary research focus is interpreting neural nets.
 However, many papers include visualizations anyways, because it makes the paper stronger.

-### Duplicating Neuroscience

-Let me go on a tangent for a bit.

-I don't like it when people explain neural nets as approximating neurons in the brain.
-At a very approximate level, it's true, but every time a researcher talks about neuroscience inspiration, ten spectators of the research walk away with inflated misconceptions.

-That being said, neural nets have undeniable influence from neuroscience, and several researchers in the field have neuroscience background.
-At the Brains & Bits workshop at NIPS this year, Demis Hassabis had a succinct justification.
-We know the brain works for intelligence.
-If we can understand the brain and reproduce it in software, it's guaranteed to work.
-5 year or 10 year projects based on neuroscience are easier to justify.

-I'm less familiar with this due to my biases, but I'll list some work.

-* Feedback alignment (a more biologically plausible backprop)
-* Energy based models (ML algorithm that could run better on analog hardware)
-* Count-based exploration (can be motivated by the hippocampus)
-* Modulated locomotor controllers (a fast reflex "spinal cord" and slower LOOK UP THE PAPER)

 ### Make ALL The Things Differentiable!